 - duration of use;

 We recommend that the patient labeling (if provided) explain:

 - why the disease is of concern to women; and

 We also recommend that the patient labeling (if provided) explain that ultrasound measurements are different from x-ray bone densitometry, addressing questions such as:

 - How does ultrasound measurement work?

 - What other tests are available and how does your device differ?

 See also Guidance on Medical Device Patient Labeling.17

-5 Refer to "Indications for Use Form" for the recommended format.
+5 Refer to "Indications for Use Form" (PDF File Size: 1.03MB) for the recommended format.

 6 If FDA makes a substantial equivalence determination based on acceptance criteria, the subject device should be tested and shown to meet these acceptance criteria before being introduced into interstate commerce.
 If the finished device does not meet the acceptance criteria and, thus, differs from the device described in the cleared 510(k), FDA recommends that submitters apply the same criteria used to assess modifications to legally marketed devices (21 CFR 807.81(a)(3)) to determine whether marketing of the finished device requires clearance of a new 510(k).